bisdn/bisdn-linux/README.md

 ## Configure target machine and cache directory

 Edit conf/local.conf and set `MACHINE` to your desired target.
-Cached files will be stored in `/tmp` by default.
+Cached files and built artifacts will be stored in `/tmp` by default.
 Change the variables `SSTATE_DIR`, `TMPDIR`, `DL_DIR` if you wish to use a different one.